Top 10 Tips for Exporting to Asia

 Banking: Ensure the chosen bank has experience dealing with foreign companies and handles matters such as currency exchange and profit remittance regularly.
 In Hong Kong, many banks have implemented a ‘know-your-client’ scheme in which it is no longer possible to set up a corporate account remotely or with a proxy.
 Therefore all directors/shareholders must be present in the bank at time of opening an account.

 Address/Capital/Scope/Name: The four core pieces of registered information for a Chinese company are business name, address, scope and registered capital.
 Each should be thought out thoroughly prior to investment as changes are time-consuming, costly and would almost certainly interrupt business operations.

 Offshore status: Apply for Offshore Status, if applicable.
-A company in Hong Kong can be established without substance, ie with no office or staff and can be operated remotely.
+A company in Hong Kong can be established without substance, that is, with no office or staff, and can be operated remotely.
 Currently, if all the income is sourced from abroad then a Hong Kong company may not liable for local tax.

 Taxes: Be aware of taxes due.
 Despite recent reforms, China’s tax system is very convoluted and rates are quite high.
-Corporate Tax is 25 percent and VAT rates vary.
-Hong Kong’s Corporate Tax rate 16.5 percent and Singapore’s are 8.5 percent and 17 percent.
+Corporate Tax is 25% and VAT rates vary.
+Hong Kong’s Corporate Tax rate 16.5% and Singapore’s are 8.5% and 17%.

 Due Diligence: No matter what part of the region you are investing in, if a major deal is being made with a local company, or equity is being purchased for a merger, always perform a full corporate health check and due diligence to ensure no liabilities are assumed.
 Hiring a professional consultant is crucial and can help avoid bad debt or tax liabilities being unknowingly transferred.
 Any company that refuses an investigation should not be dealt with.